William Brenton Hall

 William Brenton Hall (May 31, 1764 – June 29, 1809) was an 18th-century physician in Connecticut, United States.
+He was the father of Senator Samuel H. P. Hall, and son-in-law of Revolutionary War General Samuel Holden Parsons.

 Biography

 Born in Wallingford, Connecticut, William Brenton Hall was the eldest son of Brenton Hall, a prosperous farmer, and Lament Collins, daughter of Captain Jonathan and Agnes (Linn) Collins of Wallingford.
 Brenton Hall was son of Rev. Samuel Hall of Cheshire (Yale, 1716).
 Described by Ezra Stiles as the wealthiest minister in Connecticut, the Rev. Hall owned extensive properties in central Connecticut, as well as land inherited from his mother's prominent Rhode Island family, the Brentons.

 Hall was extraordinarily well-connected.
 His uncle, Jonathan Law (Harvard 1695), served as Governor (1741–1750) and Chief Justice of Connecticut (1724–1741).
 His great-grandfather, served on the Governor's Council.
 His cousin, Lyman Hall, would serve as Governor of Georgia and would be signer of the Declaration of Independence.
 His uncle Elihu Hall (Yale 1731) was King's Attorney for the Colony.
 The land-rich Halls and their kin were pillars of the Old Light faction of Congregationalists that opposed the Great Awakening and the ascendant commercial interests associated with it.

 William Brenton Hall attended local schools and was prepared for Yale by the Rev. Enoch Huntington of Middletown.
 He entered the college in 1782.
 On graduating in 1786, he went to Philadelphia to attend medical lectures at Pennsylvania Hospital, then completed his training with Dr. Jared Potter of Wallingford (Yale 1760).
 He set up practice in Middletown, then the largest city in the state and one of its most prosperous seaports.

 In 1796, Dr. Hall married Mehetable Parsons, daughter of Revolutionary hero, Major General Samuel Holden Parsons (Harvard 1756), who had died while serving as Chief Justice of the Northwest Territory.
 The marriage brought him substantial land holdings in Ohio, as well as a host of distinguished relatives, including brothers-in-law, Stephen Titus Hosmer, who would become Chief Justice of the State of Connecticut, Enoch Parsons, who would head the Middletown branch of the Bank of the United States, and Samuel Holden Parsons, who would long serve as High Sheriff of Middlesex County.